Substances of Concern: The Regulatory Shift Redefining Product Compliance

 Maria Beatrice specialises in EU internal market and environmental law.
 She supports clients across four key areas: advising on regulatory compliance matters such as PPP, CLP, REACH (including PFAS), biocides, product safety and ESG requirements, handling EU law litigation before national courts and the EU General Court, managing REACH consortia and complex data sharing negotiations, and providing legal input in EU legislative processes and consultations, focusing on the free movement of goods.

-Es handelt sich um ein kostenfreies Webinar der Akademie Fresenius.
+Es handelt sich um eine kostenfreie Aufzeichnung der Akademie Fresenius.
 Eine Teilnahmegebühr wird nicht erhoben.

 Claudia Werner